deedy5/duckduckgo_search/README.md

 Search for words, documents, images, videos, news, maps and text translation using the DuckDuckGo.com search engine.
 Downloading files and images to a local hard drive.

-⚠️ Warning: it is better to use AsyncDDGS in asynchronous code</br>
-:bangbang: v5.0 brings breaking changes: all functions are now not generators, but return a list of dictionaries.

 ## Table of Contents
 * [Install](#install)
 * [CLI version](#cli-version)